Panathenaic prize amphora by the Euphiletos Painter: Function

 The function of these Panathenaic prize amphorae is that they are symbols of status.
 These vases commemorated the athleticism of these games and the cultural importance of winning such games.
 Some of the games that were held include stadion, pankration, music and equestrian events.
-Serving as a prize for winning these events, this amphora would have been filled with oil from Athena's sacred olive groves, which was a commodity held in respect by the Greeks.
+Serving as a prize for winning these events, this amphora would have been filled with olive oil from Athena's sacred and publicly-owned olive groves, which was a commodity held in respect by the Greeks.
 Amphorae served primarily as vessels for storage evolving from pithos jars, and later, during the Late Geometric Period, they were used as marker vases for graves: their depictions and size giving indications of the social status of the deceased.
 Then during the Orientalizing period, small vessels called aryballos were used to hold more valuable oils like perfumes.
 This evolution from storage to social status led to the creation of Panathenaic prize amphorae: symbols of status through their decorations and storage of sacred oil.
 The Euphiletos painter painted during the sixth century BC and created many Panathenaic prize amphorae.
 This amphora was one of the many he painted of various events in Panathenaic games.